-Mass in the Mezquita is daily, except Sunday, in Spanish, at 9:30 — it is usually possible to continue sightseeing afterwards for free.
+Mass in the Mezquita is daily, except Sunday, in Spanish, at 9:30 — it is usually possible to continue sightseeing afterward for free.

-Mass on Sunday is at noon and 13:30 — sightseeing afterwards is usually not possible.
+Mass on Sunday is at noon and 13:30 — sightseeing afterward is usually not possible.

 Best Times to Visit the Mezquita in Córdoba